Deepika4456/customer_transaction_prediction/README.md

 ## 🚀 Future Improvements

-* Hyperparameter tuning
+Hyperparameter tuning (GridSearch / RandomSearch)

-* Use advanced models like XGBoost
-* Feature engineering for better accuracy
+Advanced models (XGBoost, LightGBM)

+Deep learning approaches

+Deployment using Streamlit

 ---

 ## ✅ Conclusion

-This project successfully applies machine learning techniques to solve a real-world banking problem and demonstrates strong predictive performance.
+This project demonstrates the application of machine learning techniques to solve a real-world banking problem.
+The model achieves strong predictive performance and can be further enhanced for production-level deployment.
 ---